 - Regions are tied to a page or (for shared regions) to every page.
 Collections are not tied to any page.

-- Collections are versioned per item, regions are versioned per region
+- Version revisioning on collections is per item, whereas regions are versioned per region

-- Collections can be added to any number of pages, and to the app menu
+- A link to manage a collection can be added to any number of your control panel pages, and to the sidebar where needed

-Adding a collection to a page enables you to provide a logical editing experience for your client.
+Adding a link to edit a collection from a page particular page in the control panel enables you to provide a logical editing experience for your client.
 You might have a collection of news articles, and also a News page that displays them.
 Make life easy for your client by linking the collection from the News page, which is where they’d probably expect to find it.

 - Create a collection from the Collections section under Pages